gradio-app/gradio/guides/05_tabular_data_science_and_plots/creating_a_realtime_dashboard_from_google_sheets.md

 demo.queue().launch()  # Run the demo with queuing enabled
 ```

-And that's it!
-You have a Dashboard that refreshes every 5 seconds, pulling the data from your Google Sheet.
+You now have a Dashboard that refreshes every 5 seconds, pulling the data from your Google Sheet.

 ## Conclusion

 And that's all there is to it!
-With just a few lines of code, you can use `gradio` and other libraries to read data from a public or private Google Sheet and then display the data in a real-time dashboard.
+With just a few lines of code, you can use `gradio` and other libraries to read data from a public or private Google Sheet and then display and plot the data in a real-time dashboard.